This list was inspired by a question on University Challenge. The speech is Mr Praline's (John Cleese) to the shopkeeper (Michael Palin)

 5. If you hadn't nailed 'im to the perch 'e'd be pushing up the daisies!

-The exact origin of the phrase pushing up the daisies is disputed.
-Some take it back to 1860.
-It is a fairly short step from daisies growing above the bodies of the dead to the idiom.
 It is certainly at least as old as World World I. It is used in the poem A Terre by Wilfred Owen about the physical loss suffered by a soldier entrapped within his deteriorating body.
 The link between daisies and death (particularly innocent death) is obvious.
 The Celtic poet Ossian wrote of how unborn children would return to the ground as flowers.
 A woman named Malvina, who was mourning the death of her baby, was consoled by the Maidens of King Morven.
 Malvina was told that her child had turned into a flower with a golden disc surrounded by silvery petals.
 It supposedly looked like an infant playing in a field.

 6. 'Is metabolic processes are now 'istory!

 This sounds fairly original.
 Two types of metabolic reaction take place in a cell: 'building up' (anabolism) and 'breaking down' (catabolism).
-Anabolic reactions use up energy.
-Catabolic ones gie out energy.
-Both of these cease when an organism dies.

 7. 'E's off the twig!